codefellows/seattle-javascript-401d50/class-08/LECTURE.md

 ???
 Roles dictate what clients can do within our API:

 For a given role, their is a set of capabilities:
-* every "resource" their is some CRUD:
+* every "resource" has some CRUD:
   * Articles:  READ / CREATE / UPDATE / DELETE
   * Users: READ / CREATE / UPDATE / DELETE
 Access Control List: